Skip to content

 Workflow 2 - AI-agent workflow

-The AI-agent workflow uses a coding agent such as Claude Code to execute the same development loop on your behalf.
+The AI-agent workflow uses a coding agent — such as Claude Code, or an in-editor agent in VS Code or Cursor paired with the PolyAI ADK extension — to run the same development loop on your behalf.

 • You provide the brief